| Inspection, Marine Barracks, Washington, D.C. Washington D.C, 1917 L. O. C. |

 Pete and his cousin James arrived the same year the Marine barracks were built on 8th St SE.
-They moved into an 1800s townhouse, and lived above their candy shop.
-The building was built in the 1880s or earlier, and is the only Cokinos candy shop still standing although the downstairs facade has changed.
+They moved into a storefront/ townhouse, and lived above their candy shop.
+The building was built in the 1880s or earlier, and is the only Cokinos candy shop still standing in 2025.

 Many of the older DC street directories list both a person’s occupation and address and also provide a gold mine of information in between censuses.
 The 1907 directory listed James Cokinos as a confectioner with a shop called “The Sugar Bowl” at 721 8th Street SE.
-Back then a confectionary often included a soda fountain which served as a social hub.
-James and Pete made their own ice cream in the basement which was very much unfinished to this day.
-They worked hard, day and night.
-In 1920, I found a help wanted ad for a shop girl to work from 4-11 pm at the 721 location.
-I also found one looking for shoe blacks, so I imagine this was a place to get your shoes shined, too.
+Back then a confectionary often included a soda fountain and served as a social hub open all day and part of the evening.
+James and Pete made their own ice cream in a basement which is still unfinished- and more like a cellar.
+They both worked hard, day and night- knowing they were paving the way for more family members.
+In 1920, I found a help wanted ad for a shop girl to work a shift from 4-11 pm at the 721 location.
+I also found one for shoe blacks, so I imagine this was a place to get your shoes shined, too.

 No comments: